Advanced Tutorial

 to see more details. --thres

-Now we have a mesh, surf1.obj
+Now a mesh, surf1.obj

 Mpicker_optcuts.py --fin surf1.obj --fout surf1_b4.04.obj --energy 4.04 # --show 1